 You're Not Just an Athlete Anymore: You're a Player and a CEO

 Congratulations.
 You had the high school success, you made the jump to the bigger college stage, and your talents are now being compensated.
-Between scholarship money offsetting college expenses and access to your university's Name, Image, and Likeness (NIL) funds, you are now officially a business owner and an entrepreneur.
+With scholarship money and the wealth-building potential created by your university's Name, Image, and Likeness (NIL) ecosystem, you are now officially a business owner and an entrepreneur.

 Your job as an athlete is to constantly focus on performance—to train, compete, and win.
 That's the Player Mindset, and it must remain your priority.
 But now, you must also adopt the CEO Mindset.
 Your personal brand—your name, your image, and your performance—is your core asset.
 To make this opportunity last, you must run this brand like a business.